-- Step 7: Before your can use your internet/print multiple server, IP addresses on your LAN's PCs must be set so that they are compatible with the internet/print multiple server's settings.
-The internet/print multiple server comes with the default local IP address: 192.168.100.1 and the default subnet mask setting: 255.255.255.0.
-Computer stations on your LAN that will use the internet/print multiple server for internet access must modify their IP settings to 192.168.100.xxx (where xxx is a number between 2 and 255).
-All stations must also modify their subnet mask setting, and set their default gateway to the local IP address (in this case the default address listed above) used by the internet/print multiple server.
-If you want to use a different IP address range, see "Setting IP Addresses" on page 16. - Step 8: The internet/print multiple server can be configured and operated via Telnet or a web browser once PC IP addresses have been properly set.
+- Step 6: Before your can use your internet server, IP addresses on your LAN's PCs must be set so that they are compatible with the internet server's settings.
+The internet server comes with the default local IP address: 192.168.100.1 and the default subnet mask setting: 255.255.255.0.
+Computer stations on your LAN that will use the internet server for internet access must modify their IP settings to 192.168.100.xxx (where xxx is a number between 2 and 255).
+All stations must also modify their subnet mask settings to match the internet server subnet mask setting, and set their default gateway to the local IP address (in this case the default address listed above) used by the internet server.
+If you want to use a different IP address range, see "Setting IP Addresses" on page 12. - Step 7: The internet server can be configured and operated via Telnet or a web browser once PC IP addresses have been properly set.
 (Note that some device settings can be manipulated using the IS Admin program included with the device.)
-Start your Telnet or browser software and enter the IP address of the internet/print multiple server (either the default IP listed above or the new address you assigned using IS Admin).
-This should bring up the internet/print multiple server start menu.
+Start your Telnet or browser software and enter the IP address of the internet server (either the default IP listed above or the new address you assigned using IS Admin).
+This should bring up the internet server start menu.
 See the next series of steps for information about variables that must be set for the device to work properly.